Muneerali199/Scango/databasesetup.md

 -   **Collection:** `users`
 -   **Document ID:** The user's UID from Firebase Auth.
 -   **Document Data:**
-    -   This is a great place to store user-specific information, like their cart and wishlist, instead of `localStorage`.
+    -   This is a great place to store user-specific information, like their cart and wishlist.
     -   **Subcollection for Cart:**
         -   **Collection:** `cart`
         -   **Document ID:** Product ID